-Brown matter includes materials such as twigs, branches, paper, and cardboard—basically anything dry or woody.
+Brown matter: includes materials such as twigs, branches, paper, and cardboard—basically anything dry or woody.
 In most cases, items in the "brown" category will be naturally brown, but there are certainly exceptions to that rule.
-Brown matter provides your compost with carbon, an ingredient that's essential to the proper breakdown of materials.
-When it comes to composting, green matter refers to any waste product that has some semblance of moisture to it or was recently growing.
-This could include things like fruit and vegetable waste and grass clippings.
+Brown matter contains carbon, which provides energy for the beneficial microbes in the compost.

-In most cases, your green items will also provide your compost mixture with the adequate amount of moisture needed for proper breakdown as well.
-You should aim for a balanced ratio of green to brown compost, though if you find your mixture is beginning to smell, you can add more brown material.
+In most cases, your green items will provide your compost mixture with the adequate amount of moisture needed for proper breakdown, but it may be necessary to add some water during dry weather so the compost doesn't dry out.
+Some experts recommend about a 2:1 ratio of brown to green compost, although opinions on this can vary.
+If you find your mixture is beginning to smell, you can add more brown material.

 |Animal manure from herbivores||Meat products|